YMCA Youth and Government: Massachusetts

 The Massachusetts Youth and Government program consists of a legislative assembly program with legislative, judicial, lobbyists and the media functions.
 Sessions are conducted in advance of the annual statewide event to create bills, write press articles, do mock trial preparations and perform other tasks needed to prepare for the conference in March.
 The annual state conference is held at the Massachusetts State House in Boston, Massachusetts.
 For those three days, students are able to take part in debate as well as develop essential leadership skills.
 A delegate in the legislative branch drafts and presents a bill each year in hopes of passing it through the house or senate chambers, and into law.
 At the annual spring conference, the executive branch positions for Governor, Attorney General and Lieutenant Governor are announced and applicants for the Conference on National Affairs and National Judicial Competition are chosen.

 Michigan

-The Michigan YMCA Youth in Government (MYIG) had its first session in 1954.
-On average, 1,600 students attend the conference.
+The Michigan YMCA Youth in Government (MYIG) had its first session in 1949.
+On average, 1,200 students attend the conference.
 Every year, there are two high school conferences, and two middle school conferences.

 The conferences are held at the Michigan State Capitol in Lansing, with the middle school conference taking place in November and the High school conferences taking place in February and March.
-Each conference consists of a model bicameral legislature, the Model Judiciary Program (MJP), the National Issues Forum (NIF), a lobbyist program and the Press Corps.
-Officer positions include Governor, Lieutenant Governor, Speaker of the House, and Editor-in-Chief.
+Each conference consists of a model bicameral legislature, the Model Judiciary Program (MJP), the National Issues Forum (NIF), a Governor's Cabinet, a lobbyist program and the Press Corps.
+Officer positions include Governor, Lieutenant Governor, Speaker of the House, Head Lobbyist, NIF Presiding Officer, Secretary of State and Editor-in-Chief.

 Michigan was a charter delegation at the National Judiciary Conference, which was partially founded by former MYIG Executive Director Brent Veysey.
 The NIF program at MYIG is set up with the same structure as the YMCA Conference on National Affairs.